-People want a sense of direction when they're shopping, and they want to see their options grouped together — whether that’s kitchen tools, breakfast cereals, or winter coats.
-One way to do this is with product categories.
+People want a sense of direction when they're shopping.
+They want to see their choices grouped together — whether they're looking for spoons, granola, or winter coats.
+Brands make this happen with the product category.

-Product category marketing helps your brand stand out among related items, so your company’s products wind up in the shopping cart — whether real or virtual.
+Product category marketing helps your brand stand out among related items, so your company’s products wind up in the shopping cart.

-Let's explore product categories, how it differs from product classification, and see some examples in action.
+Let's explore product categories and see some examples in action.
 Continue reading or jump to the section you're looking for:

 What is a product category?